 The Backhird DJ setup is as simple and as clean as possible - you can see what it looks like in the reception tent at Heritage Prairie Farm below.

 Before dinner starts, your DJ will gather your wedding party outside the reception tent and double-check names in order to introduce you - assuming that's something you want to do, of course.
 You'll be entering from outside the tent to where your guests are already seated.

 While there are plenty of things to do at Heritage Prairie Farm, the last several hours of your night are usually spent dancing.
 The reception tent makes a great place to dance the night away - with the open sky never more than a few steps away for guests who want to cool off and grab a drink.

-If you need a DJ or musicians, check out the ebook below to see some actual packages and prices Backthird has put together for past Heritage Prairie Farm wedding clients - or contact us directly to build your own personalized plan.
+If you need a DJ or musicians, check out the video below to learn how Backthird plans and pricing work - or contact us directly to build your own personalized plan.